ChKater/Redmine-To-Github/README.md

 # Redmine-To-Github

-Script which was used to migrate the Issue tracker from the ACOSAR project to the Modelica Association Project Distributed Cosimulation Protocol.
+Script which was used to migrate the Issue tracker from the ACOSAR project (redmine based) to the Modelica Association Project Distributed Cosimulation Protocol (hosted on Github).